 The truth is we are all different.
 Our water requirements vary from day to day and are dependent on age, sex, activity level, health, alcohol consumption, and food intake.
 With this number of variables, it’s difficult to ascertain exactly how much water you should consume daily.

 Therefore, the eight/eight rule is just a guide.
 If you lead a relatively sedentary life, you can probably consume slightly less than this.
-However, if you’re completing high-intensity cardio exercise every day, you will need to consume more.
+However, if you’re completing high-intensity exercise every day, you will need to consume more.
+For more on recovery, take a look here

 Remember, if you do wish to follow this guide, other drinks such as tea, coffee, and caffeinated sodas can be included in your count.
 Previously,these drinks were considered diuretics, so they should be discounted.
 However, research has shown that they actually have a very small diuretic effect.